Chart Color Schemes

 The educational profile of Booral exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 12.2%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are most common at 9.4%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.3%).
-Vocational credentials are prevalent, with 46.1% of residents aged 15+ holding such qualifications, including advanced diplomas (9.2%) and certificates (36.9%).
-Educational participation is high at 25.2%, with 9.9% enrolled in secondary education, 9.0% in primary education, and 1.4% pursuing tertiary education.
+Bachelor degrees are the most common at 9.4%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.3%).
+Vocational credentials are prevalent, with 46.1% of residents aged 15+ holding them, including advanced diplomas (9.2%) and certificates (36.9%).
+Educational participation is high, with 25.2% of residents currently enrolled in formal education, comprising 9.9% in secondary, 9.0% in primary, and 1.4% in tertiary education.

 Frequently Asked Questions - Education